Sarah donated a kidney to a stranger in 2022 and found the testing process interesting and all staff involved friendly and encouraging.

 Nicholas Crace is a former charity director from Hampshire, gave a kidney to a stranger in spring, 2012.
-He was the oldest person in the UK to have done so at aged 83 – although there have now been older donors.
+He was, at the time, the oldest person in the UK to have done so at aged 83 – although there have now been older donors.
 Nicholas Crace had good health and no dependents when his wife, […]

-David, from Devon, a retired civil servant and lay magistrate, donated a kidney in 2010.
+David, from Devon, a retired civil servant and lay magistrate, donated a kidney in 2010 at the age of 67.
 Probably the most frequent question I have been asked has been, “Why?”
 For me, this was fairly simple and straightforward; I believe that if you are in a position to help someone else less […]

 Paul, a GP from Surrey and Give a Kidney Trustee, gave a kidney in 2008, at the age of 53.
 I still find it difficult to say exactly why or when I decided to look into the possibility of donating a kidney.
 My first job as a junior doctor in hospital in the 70’s was on […]